Antibiotic therapy is the only effective treatment for typhoid fever.

 Problems with antibiotic resistance

-In fact, the existence of antibiotic-resistant bacteria is a growing problem in the treatment of typhoid, especially in the developing world.
+In fact, the existence of antibiotic-resistant bacteria is a growing problem in the treatment of typhoid fever, especially in the developing world.
 In recent years, S. typhi also has proved resistant to trimethoprim-sulfamethoxazole and ampicillin.

 - Drinking fluids.
 This helps prevent the dehydration that results from a prolonged fever and diarrhea.
-If you're severely dehydrated, you may need to receive fluids through a vein in your arm (intravenously).
+If you're severely dehydrated, you may need to receive fluids through a vein (intravenously).